zlflzn31/Video-Game-Development-Independent-Study/README.md

 # Purpose

 - Because I couldn't find any class that teaches about 3D game using Unreal Engine 4, I decided to create a class for myself.
-This independent study is supported by Professor Baruah and Santos.
+This independent study is supported by professor Baruah and professor Santos.

 - ## What I learned
   - OOP for high level game development